Denisse-AB/Denisse-AB/README.md

 ## Hi there 👋

-Bilingual (English and Spanish) web developer from Puerto Rico, currently working on my react certification and running [codingpr.com](https://codingpr.com).
+Bilingual (English and Spanish) web developer from Puerto Rico, currently working on my react certification, typescript and running [codingpr.com](https://codingpr.com).
 If you are looking for collaborators in any area of my skills, send me a message.

 ## Skills
 - :white_check_mark: Python certified.